Conformally covariant boundary correlation functions with a quantum group: Introduction

-For concrete probabilistic information about the SLE random curves, it is natural to study the probabilities for SLE curves to visit small neighborhoods of given points.
-In fact, probabilities to visit infinitesimal neighborhoods can be appropriately renormalized to obtain finite amplitudes known as SLE Green's functions, see \cite{LS-natural_parametrization_for_SLE,AKL-the_Greens_function_for_radial_SLE,LZ-SLE_curves_and_natural_parametrization,LW-multi_point_Greens_functions_for_SLE}.
-A second application of our method, considered in \cite{JJK-SLE_boundary_visits}, concerns the order-refined multi-point boundary Green's function of the chordal SLE, i.e. the probability amplitude for visits to several boundary points in a prescribed order.
+For concrete probabilistic information about the $\SLE$ random curves, it is natural to study the probabilities for $\SLE$ curves to visit small neighborhoods of given points.
+In fact, probabilities to visit infinitesimal neighborhoods can be appropriately renormalized to obtain finite amplitudes known as $\SLE$ Green's functions, see \cite{LS-natural_parametrization_for_SLE, AKL-the_Greens_function_for_radial_SLE, LW-multi_point_Greens_functions_for_SLE, LZ-SLE_curves_and_natural_parametrization, Lawler-Minkowski_content_of_the_intersection_of_SLE_wuth_real_line}.
+A second application of our method, considered in \cite{JJK-SLE_boundary_visits}, concerns finding explicit formulas for the order-refined multi-point boundary Green's function of the chordal SLE, i.e., the probability amplitude for visits to several boundary points in a prescribed order.

-For simplicity, we may fix the domain to be the upper half plane $\bH=\set{z\in\bC\,\big|\,\im(z)>0}$, the starting point $x\in\bR$ and the end point at $\infty$.
+For simplicity, we fix the domain to be the upper half-plane $\bH=\set{z\in\bC\;\big|\;\im(z)>0}$, the starting point at $x\in\bR$ and the end point at $\infty$.
 We order the points to be visited on the real line $\bR=\bdry\bH$, and label them by a superscript $-$ or $+$, according to whether they are on the left or right of the starting point $x$, and thus denote

 where $L$ and $R$ are the number of points to be visited on the left and right, respectively.
 With a given order $\omega$ of visits, a suitably renormalized probability of visits